A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning

 \subsection{Sensitivity of \ouralgo}

 In this section, we measure the sensitivity of \ouralgo\ towards variation in some of the components of the algorithm.
 We create a defense dataset $D_d$ in which $D_{clean}$ (20\% of $D_d$) is known to be clean from prior.
-However, in order to simulate any kind of error (for e.g. human annotation error), we introduce some fraction of wrongly marked points in $D_{clean}$.
+However, to simulate any kind of error (e.g. human annotation error), we introduce some fraction of wrongly marked points in $D_{clean}$.
 Table \ref{tab:sensitivity} shows that the \ouralgo\ have an approximately equivalent ASR across all fractions.
-Despite the $D_{clean}$ having wrongly marked images, the cost function is designed such that it updates the PDD network appropriately that eventually helps the client importance model to move in the correct direction.
-Hence, the joint optimisation in \ouralgo\ turns out to be successful in being invariant towards erroneous $D_{clean}$.
+Despite the $D_{clean}$ having wrongly marked images, the cost function is designed such that it updates the PDD network appropriately which eventually helps the client importance model to move in the correct direction.

 The second component we varied is $\beta$.
 In our setup, $D_d$ has 0.2 (20\%) actual fraction of poisoned points.
-However, the identity of the poison instances is not available to the algorithm.
-Hence, we see $\beta$ = 0.2 has the least ASR since the \ouralgo\ has been able to mostly detect all the correct poisoned instances in its top $\beta$ fraction of $D_d$, thus separating them into $D_{dp}$ and $D_{dc}$.
-However, for the other values like 0.1, 0.3, 0.5, we can see an increase in ASR.
-This is because $D_d$ having 0.2 actual fraction of poisoned points, $\beta$ = 0.1 leads to inclusion of poisoned points in $D_{dc}$ and $\beta \in \{0.3 , 0.5\}$ leads to inclusion of clean points in $D_{dp}$, both of which lead to increase in ASR.
-We have a prior knowledge of correct $\beta$ but one can find an appropriate $\beta$ by varying its values.
+Hence, we see $\beta$ = 0.2 has the least ASR since \ouralgo\ has been able to mostly detect all the poisoned instances in its top $\beta$ fraction of $D_d$.
+However, for the other values like 0.1, 0.3, and 0.5, we can see an increase in ASR.
+This is because $D_d$ having 0.2 actual fractions of poisoned points, $\beta$ = 0.1 leads to the inclusion of poisoned points in $D_{dc}$ and $\beta \in \{0.3, 0.5\}$ leads to the inclusion of clean points in $D_{dp}$, both of which lead to increase in ASR.
+One can find an appropriate $\beta$ by varying its values.
 The fraction which would give the least ASR is the appropriate $\beta$ for one's setup.